Greta Zimmer Friedman spent most of her public afterlife being described backward.

 That is why she deserves a better profile than the archive gave her.

-She was not just in the picture, she was part of the history behind it
+She was in the picture and part of the history behind it

 CBS News' obituary remains one of the clearest quick accounts of the basic facts.
 Friedman died in September 2016 at 92.
 She was the woman believed to be kissed in the iconic V-J Day image, and she was not actually a nurse but a 21-year-old dental assistant in white uniform clothing.